browserengineering/book/book/embeds.md

 [width-mq]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width

-*Target origin for `postMessage`*: Implement the `targetOrigin` parameter to [`postMssage`][postmessage].
+*Target origin for `postMessage`*: Implement the `targetOrigin` parameter to [`postMessage`][postmessage].
 This parameter is a string which indicates the frame origins that are allowed to receive the message.

 *Multi-frame focus*: in our toy browser, pressing `Tab` cycles through the elements in the focused frame.
-But it's impossible to access focusable elements in other frames via the keyboard.
+But means it's impossible to access focusable elements in other frames via the keyboard alone.
 Fix it to move between frames after iterating through all focusable elements in one frame.